Evolution-X-AOSP/external_cldr/docs/ldml/tr35-keyboards.md

 For example, suppose there are the following transforms:

 ```
 ^e → ê
 ^a → â
 ^o → ô
 ```

 If the user types a key that produces "\^", the keyboard enters a dead state.
 When the user then types a key that produces an "e", the transform is invoked, and "ê" is output.
 Suppose a user presses keys producing "\^" then "u".
-In this case, there is no match for the "\^u", and the "\^" is output if the failure attribute in the `transform` element is set to emit.
-If there is no transform starting with "u", then it is also output (again only if failure is set to emit) and the mechanism leaves the "dead" state.
+In this case, there is no match for the "\^u", and the "\^" is output if the `transformFailure` attribute in the `settings` element is set to emit.
+If there is no transform starting with "u", then it is also output (again only if `transformFailure` is set to emit) and the mechanism leaves the "dead" state.

 The UI may show an initial sequence of matching characters with a special format, as is done with dead-keys on the Mac, and modify them as the transform completes.
 This behavior is specified in the `partial` attribute in the `transform` element.

 Most transforms in practice have only a couple of characters.
-But for completeness, the behavior is defined on all strings:
+But for completeness, the behavior is defined on all strings.
+The following applies when no exact match exists:

 1. If there could be a longer match if the user were to type additional keys, go into a 'dead' state.
-2. If there could not be a longer match, find the longest actual match, emit the transformed text (if failure is set to emit), and start processing again with the remainder.
+2. If there could not be a longer match, find the longest actual match, emit the transformed text (if `transformFailure` is set to emit), and start processing again with the remainder.
 3. If there is no possible match, output the first character, and start processing again with the remainder.

-Suppose that there is the following transforms:
+Suppose that there are the following transforms:

 ```
 ab → x